 A life jacket that is too large or too small can cause different situational problems.

-- Know state boating laws.
+- Know your state boating laws.

 Rules and laws can differ from state to state and violations can result in ticketing, fines or jail time.